 Use specialist gluten free bread flour

 I know people, who prefer to make their own gluten free bread flour mix, but most people find this too complicated.
 Just make sure that you use a specialist flour made for bread baking.

-Don’t use gluten free plain or self-raising flours as these are created for cakes and muffins, where the texture is much softer.
+Don’t use gluten free plain or self-raising flours to bake gluten free bread as these are created for cakes and muffins, where the texture is much softer.

 This is a similar problem that you might come across when you are baking gluten free cakes and want to make sure that your gluten -free cake is not dry.